Guides :

 folder, you will find a .env.default

-file, this is the .env file that our docker uses.
+file, this is the environment file that our docker uses.

 For the moment you will find some default generated environment variables that we’ve set up for the app to work.